Author: Tony Stillman

 Elective #4 states: “The club sponsors an annual public event, such as a mall show, flying show, or demonstration.”
 These types of events make the public aware of the club and what the members do.
 Often events such as this receive television, radio, or newspaper publicity, providing a positive picture of modeling to the public.

 Elective #7 reads: “The club participates in charity programs or public fundraising events.”
 Nearly every club with which I am in contact participates in some kind of charity fundraiser.
 These events are great fun, help raise awareness of a worthy cause, and resonate in the community.
-It is easy to get media coverage for events such as this and the local officials will take notice, especially if you invite them to attend!
+It is easy to get media coverage for events such as this and local officials will take notice, especially if you invite them to attend!

 You can find more information about the Leader Club Program by calling (800) 435-9262 or by visiting the AMA website at www.modelaircraft.org.